-- How long you have spent actively looking at the resource (rather than just having it open in an inactive tab, or while your computer is asleep).
-You are also able to see the class average time spent on the resource, so you can gauge how your use of this resource compares to the rest of the class.
+- How long you have spent actively looking at the resource, and the class median so you can gauge how your use of this resource compares to the rest of the class.

 - How many class comments have been made on the resource - again this shows your comments versus the total number of class comments for the resource.

 Analytics in Talis Elevate are designed to serve 3 key purposes

 - Help academics improve their content and teaching

 - Make evidence informed decisions on the running of their modules

 - Identify who they may need to help.

 Academics can see engagement activity, such as class/personal note counts, and active time engaging in resources.
 Don't worry, they can't see your private notes (neither can we).